Jack Baylis, President and CEO, The Baylis Group, LLC

 Prior to joining First USA, Mr. Heasley spent 13 years in executive positions at U.S. Bancorp, including six years as Vice Chairman and the last two years as President and Chief Operating Officer.
 Before joining U.S. Bancorp, Mr. Heasley spent 13 years at Citicorp, including three years as President and COO of Diners Club, Inc.

 Mr. Heasley served as Chairman of the Board of Visa USA from 1996 until November 2003 and was a member of the Board of Visa International during the same period.
-Mr. Heasley also serves or has served as a director of Lender Processing Services, Official Payments Holdings, Inc. (formerly known as Tier Technologies Inc.).
-The Schwan Food Company, Inc., and Public Radio International.
+Mr. Heasley also serves or has served as a director of Lender Processing Services, Official Payments Holdings, Inc. (formerly known as Tier Technologies Inc.), The Schwan Food Company, Inc., and Public Radio International.

 Mr. Heasley holds a Bachelor of Arts from Marist College and a Masters of Business Administration from Bernard Baruch Graduate School of Business.

-Mayor Michael R. Bloomberg appointed Commissioner Raymond W. Kelly as Police Commissioner of the City of New York in 2002.
+Mayor Michael R. Bloomberg appointed Commissioner Raymond W. Kelly as Police Commissioner of the City of New York in 2002 and served until 2014.
 He previously served as Commissioner from 1992 to 1994.
 Commissioner Kelly formerly served as Senior Managing Director for Global Corporate Security at Bear, Stearns & Co., Inc. Before that, he served as Commissioner of the U.S. Customs Service.
 From 1996 to 1998, Commissioner Kelly was the Under Secretary for Enforcement at the U.S. Treasury Department.
 Commissioner Kelly spent 31 years in the New York City Police Department, serving in 25 different commands before being named Police Commissioner in 1992.

 Commissioner Kelly is a combat veteran of the Vietnam War and retired as a Colonel from the Marine Corps Reserves after 30 years of service.
 He holds a Bachelor of Business Administration from Manhattan College, a Juris Doctor from St. John's University School of Law, a Master of Law degree from the New York University Graduate School of Law, and a Master of Public Administration degree from Harvard University, Kennedy School of Government.